tajawal/code-challenge/FE.md

   respective tags/badges).
   - Fork: Username/Avatar of the last 3 users who forked it with avatar linking to the fork.
+  - Any other additional information, you'd like to show.
 - Handle about empty/error/loading states.
-- Pagination: if you have time, think about pagination.
+- Pagination: add the infinite scroll pagination.

 ## Conditions
 - You should think about the UI and UX of your app.
+- You should think about the state management of your app.
 - You should consume the api endpoint mention and not use it as internal json file.
 - You should build this application in ECMAScript 6 or later.
 - You should build this application using Reactjs (NextJS and Typescript will be a plus).